 Margaret Carreiro earned her PhD in Botany from Univ. of Rhode Island.
 She taught in UofL’s Biology Dept. from 2001 until retiring in 2018.
 Her research focused on plants and decomposer organisms, including their responses to fossil-fuels combustion and invasive species.
-Her Ecology courses included climate change, and its causes, impacts and solutions.
-Believing faculty should be engaged in their communities, Dr. Carreiro wrote the Urban Forestry section of the Louisville's Climate Change Action Plan Task Force's 2008 report to the mayor, and the Louisville Tree Board's guidelines for the first local tree-canopy assessment and for continued urban forest management.
+Her Ecology courses included climate change, its causes, impacts and solutions.
+Believing faculty should engaged with their communities, Dr. Carreiro wrote the Urban Forestry section of the Louisville's Climate Change Action Plan Task Force's 2008 report to the mayor, and the Louisville Tree Board's guidelines for the first local tree-canopy assessment and for continued urban forest management.
 Because natural areas cannot alone conserve native species, several LCAN videos feature Margaret, inspiring others to turn their yards into native species conservation areas.

 Over the past 25 years, Monique has worked as executive director for three environmental nonprofits, managing up to 20 staff, and helped raise tens of millions of dollars as development director or director of major gifts.
 She also co-authored The New York Times best-selling book, “Your Money or Your Life” (2008 edition).
 She has been a member of numerous boards, currently serving as an elected elder at her church.
 She earned her B.A. from George Washington University.
 After spending much of her career in Washington, DC, she moved to Louisville in 2014 with her husband and two girls.